step-by-step-tutorial/springboot-tutorial/messaging-apache-artemis-mq/README.md

 }
 ```

-## How To Config Embedded Active MQ
+## How To Set up Test

+The embedded Active-MQ used for unit tests.

 ### Dependencies